-Two bird counts were completed this year, results shown in Table 4.
+Two bird counts were completed this year, results shown in Table 1.
 All wetlands were counted, which can be difficult, so numbers should be treated as a minimum.
 Wetland water levels were at design (full) on the days of all counts.
 When the wetlands are a 'full' capacity the available feeding habitat for wading species such as dotterel is reduced.
-As such the numbers of these species recorded during this year's counts is greatly reduced.